 If you have been accepted onto one of our Trainee Supervisor courses and need to make payment, please proceed to the relevant payment option in our Online Shop.

-For the eleventh year the Achill Field School is once again offering the very popular Trainee Supervisor Course which provides a second tier of training for former students of the Field School and for students who have completed at least one field school elsewhere.
+For the 12th year the Achill Field School is offering our very popular Trainee Supervisor Course which provides a second tier of training for former students of the Field School and for students who have completed at least one field school elsewhere.
 This is an exciting course open to students who plan to make a career in archaeology.
-In 2017 we are offering two eight week Trainee Supervisor Courses running from 8 May to 30 June (Session 1), and 3 July to 25 August (Session 2).
+In 2018 we are offering two eight week Trainee Supervisor Courses running from 7 May to 29 June (Session 1), and 2 July to 24 August (Session 2).
 Each course costs €3,995 all inclusive, with the option of a deferred payment plan.

 The procedure for being accepted on the Trainee Supervisor Course is different from the application procedures for our other courses.
 Typically we tend to recruit our Trainee Supervisors from students that have previously attended the field school here.
-This means that we will have an extensive knowledge of their skill capabilities on-site, how good they are at following instructions, how committed to the work they are, and how well they get along with other students.
-On occasion we accept Trainee Supervisors that have been trained elsewhere and have not previously been to the AFS.
-Generally this has worked out well, although once or twice we have ended up accepting students that weren’t really suitable, and that is something we are keen to avoid happening again.
 External applicants therefore will need to follow the application procedure listed below, at the end of which we can make a joint decision about whether accepting them would be appropriate.

 So as a first stage we would like to receive a CV from you that covers the following points: